 Everyone knows that cheese and wine go together like coffee and cream.
 What most people don’t know, however, is that white wine is generally easier to pair with cheese.
-Before the red wine lovers grab their pitchforks, we still love our bold dry reds, but if we had to grab one bottle of wine to pair with the most cheeses possible—it would be a white wine.
+Now, before the red wine lovers get too riled up, we want to be clear that we still love our bold dry reds.
+But if we had to grab one bottle of wine to pair with the most cheeses possible, it would be a white wine.

 It’s all about the grapes.
 White wine is generally made with light green, pink, or white grapes, while red wine is made with darker grapes.
-The differences don’t stop there, however.
+The differences don’t stop there, though.

 Once picked, the winemaking process for white and red wines differs as well.

 Red wines are fermented with all parts of the grape (skins and seeds included), while white wines are pressed to remove the skin and seeds before fermenting.

 Why does this matter?
 The seeds and skin of the grape are what give red wines their prominent tannins.
 These tannins—although delicious—can make cheese pairing more of a challenge.

 What exactly are tannins?
 “If you bite into a tea bag, or the skin of an apple, that astringent bitterness you taste—that’s a tannin,” Jeannette explains.

 In practice, this means that white wines generally pair more readily with a larger variety of cheeses.